stevengharris/MarkupEditor/README.md

 1. At this point, the MarkupEditor is really only useful on devices with a keyboard.
 On the iPad (and worse on the iPhone), the toolbar is too wide, and it isn't set up for scrolling or, better, for a different display for the format.
 I intend to work on the iPad usage but have not put any time into it.
 I am primarily focused on using it on the Mac.
 2. Caret occasionally goes missing.
 After some editing operations, the insertion point caret is properly placed but disappears.
 Moving the arrow keys or typing will reveal it.
 3. Table editing
-    * Table styling is pretty bad.
+    * Table styling is hardcoded.
 I plan to provide options for putting borders around elements, header, etc.
-    * Table tabbing is not working properly.
     * Headers are currently colspanning the full table, but this needs to be adjustable.
+    * Tab (&#11134;) navigates forward in the table, but &#8679;&#11134; doesn't work properly.
+You can use &#8984;= as a hack to navigate back for now.
 4. Image editing
     * Selection is funky.
 Should show the image itself being selected but does not.
     * Scaling is clunky.
 I plan to replace the Stepper with an overlay with handles on the image.
     * Save and cancel should go away in favor of immediate preview and undo.
 5. List editing
-    * Tab should indent into a sublist, Shift-Tab should outdent.
-Neither works now.
+    * Tab (&#11134;) indents list items, but &#8679;&#11134; doesn't work.
+You can use &#8984;] to indent and &#8984;[ to outdent.

 ### Limitations

 1. Needs to support text justification.
 Initially I thought I could live without it, since it's not properly supported in Markdown.
 But, especially with tables, it is really a must-have.
 2. Preferences.
-I need to parameterize various things and make them settable by preferences.
+I need to preference all the things.
 3. Menus are not done properly.

 ## Legacy and Acknowledgements

-When I started my search for a "Swift WYSIWYG editor", I found a kind of mishmash of things.
+When I started my search for an open source "Swift WYSIWYG editor", I found a kind of mishmash of things.
 The [RichEditorView](https://github.com/cjwirth/RichEditorView) was one of the most visible.
 The RichEditorView was originally built using UIWebView, which has long been deprecated.
 A couple of people [forked](https://github.com/cbess/RichEditorView/) and [ported](https://github.com/YoomamaFTW/RichEditorView) it to WKWebView and shared their work.
 I used that for a while in some work I was doing, but I kept hitting edges and felt like I was having to put a lot of work into a fork that would never really see the light of day.
 The thought of moving the result into SwiftUI was making me queasy.
 The MarkupEditor is meant to be a proper "modern" version for WYSIWYG editing you can use in your SwiftUI or UIKit project, but it was hatched in the original RichEditorView.

-The Markdown editor's approach of using an HTML document containing a `contentEditable` DIV under the covers seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
+The MarkupEditor's approach of using an HTML document containing a `contentEditable` DIV under the covers seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
 His main arguments center around WYSIWYG, and the meaning of the term when editing a document in this way.
 In the simplest case, consider if you save the HTML you edited using the MarkupEditor and then use a different CSS to display it in a different browser.
 What you saw when you edited will certainly not be what you get.
 The text content will be 100% the same, of course.
 If what you are editing and saving remains in the same HTML form and is presented using the same CSS using a WKWebView, then it will be WYSIWYG.
 In any case, you need to think about it when adopting this approach.

 The MarkupEditor has the advantage of not supporting arbitrary HTML, and in fact, owns the definition of the exact subset of HTML that is allowed.
 It is targeted only at WKWebView, so there are no browser portability problems.
 The restrictions on functionality and the absence of styling elements from the HTML help avoid some of the problems cited in [his article](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
 Also, by avoiding use of (the now deprecated but likely to live forever) [Document.execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) to perform editing tasks against the DOM, the MarkupEditor avoids WebKit polluting the "clean" HTML with spans and styles.